 "A cop once said to me, 'Is it worth it getting a criminal record?'
 I said, 'What, saving the planet?
 I think so.'"

-Mark Crutchley, now in his late fifties, would be shackling himself down too, alongside 64-year-old Irene Statham, and Dorset-based Len Herbert, 59.
+Mark Crutchley, now in his late 50s, would be shackling himself down too, alongside 64-year-old Irene Statham, and Dorset-based Len Herbert, 59.

-The first five I spoke to all have previous when it comes to Greenpeace actions, for them getting arrested now something of a norm.
-Herbert proudly recalled the time he mounted the roof of parliament to demand action on climate change before ending up in the back of a meat wagon.
+The first five I spoke to are veterans when it comes to Greenpeace actions, so for them getting arrested is now something of a norm.
+Herbert proudly recalled the time he mounted the roof of Parliament to demand action on climate change before ending up in the back of a meat wagon.

 But for Hannah Boustred, 31, this would be a first-time cuffing.